 Proving the Four Elements of Negligence

 This article will describe these elements in more detail.
-If you have questions about whether you may be able to bring a claim, you should call our office today to schedule a free consultation with a New London personal injury lawyer.
+If you have questions about whether you may be able to bring a claim, you should call our office today to schedule a free consultation with a personal injury lawyer.

 Duty of Care

 For example, a reasonable person would not speed or drive drunk.
 As a result, a driver who did either would have breached his or her duty of care to others.

-In addition, the breach must be the proximate cause of the injury, which is to say that the law recognizes the breach as sufficiently related to the injury to assign legal culpability to the defendant.
+In addition, the breach must serve as the proximate cause of the injury, which is to say that the law recognizes the breach as sufficiently related to the injury to assign legal culpability to the defendant.

 Remember, the Vast Majority of Cases Settle

 If you’re worried about a long, drawn-out court battle over your case, remember that the vast majority of cases settle out of court.

 In most cases involving preventable accidents, the at-fault party concedes liability, which means that you (and your lawyer) don’t actually need to prove negligence.